Consensys/gpact/doc/build.md

 # Building
 ## Tools

-* Java: The code was built with Java 16.
+* Java: The code was built with Java 11.
 The code is likely to build with later versions of Java.
 * Solidity:  The code was build with solc 0.8.5+commit.a4f2e591.Darwin.appleclang, though should work with any version of Solidity after 0.7.1.
-* Gradle: The build system uses Gradle 6.3.
+* Gradle: The build system uses Gradle 7.1.
 This will download when the code is built.
-* Node: Node is needed to run the scripts. v14.12.0 was used to execute the scripts.
- The following modules need to be installed to run the scripts: at-least-node, fs-extra, graceful-fs, jsonfile, toml-j0.4, tomlify-j0.4, universalify.

 ## Web3J
 Solidity code that is to be compiled for use in crosschain calls needs to use